MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: MixMo framework

 Hence our two key differences: \textit{first}, MixMo uses two separated encoders (one for each input), and \textit{second}, it outputs two predictions instead of a single one.
 Indeed, MSDAs use a single classifier that targets a unique soft label reflecting the different classes via linear interpolation.
 MixMo instead chooses to fully leverage the composite nature of mixed samples and trains \textbf{separated dense layers}, $d_{0}$ and $d_{1}$, ensembled ``for free'' at test time.

 Section \ref{expe:differentencdec} demonstrates that MixMo works because it also uses two \textbf{different encoders} $c_0$ and $c_1$.
 While training two classifiers may seem straightforward in MSDA, it actually raises a troubling question: which input should each classifier predicts ?
 Having two encoders provides a simple solution: the network is divided in two subnetworks, one for each input.
 Their separability is easily observed: Fig.~\ref{fig:mixmo_proj} shows the $l_1$-norm of the 16 filters for the two encoders (WRN-28-10 on CIFAR-100).
-Each filter norm is far from zero in only one of the two encoders: $c_0(x_0)$ and $c_1(x_1)$ do not overlap much in the mixing space and can be treated differently by the subsequent layers.
+Each filter norm is far from zero in only one of the two encoders: $c_0(x_0)$ and $c_1(x_1)$ separate the inputs in different dimensions which allows subsequent layers to treat them differently.

 This leads MixMo to use most available filters.
 Following the structured pruning literature \cite{li2017pruning}, we consider in Fig.~\ref{fig:active_feats} that a filter (in a layer of the core network) is active if its $l_1$-norm is at least $40\%$ of the $l_1$-norm from its layer's most active filter (see Appendix \ref{app:feature}).
-This proportion of active filters decreases with width $w$: vanilla and CutMix networks do not fully use additional parameters.
-In contrast, MixMo better leverages over-parameterization thanks to its two encoders, classifiers and subnetworks.
+This illustrates the known increase in sparsity in wider networks.
+Conversely, having 2 subnetworks in MixMo enables the weights ignored by one subnetwork to be leveraged by the other.